Jamie Miller (drummer): Snot (1996–present)

-First reunion, Tons, and breakup (2008–2013)

 In 2008, the band reformed, with former Divine Heresy singer Tommy Vext on vocals.
 Tommy Cummings and Sonny Mayo left the band, and a new band, Tons, was formed in 2009 with a new vocalist.
 They recorded three new songs titled "Ability & Control", "1000 Ways of Pain" and "Fan the Flames" before members of the group moved on to new projects.

-Second reunion (2014–present)

 On February 11, 2014, Snot reunited again at the Whisky a Go Go in Hollywood.

 theStart (1998–present)

 Jamie Miller formed the synthrock band theStart (originally named Hero) along with Aimee Echo as the band's lead guitarist, synthesizer player and backing vocalist.
 They released three full-length studio albums and an EP on Geffen, Nitro and Metropolis.
 The band toured extensively.

 …And You Will Know Us by the Trail of Dead (2011–2020)

 Miller was a drummer and guitarist of the band ...And You Will Know Us by the Trail of Dead from 2011 to 2020.
 He replaced Kevin Allen.